signumnoemi/firsttest/README.md

-# firsttest
+# A voyage from EIC using QDL and Bitzy
-test in how works
+Write-Up and Story Line - how we created this game
 <a href="https://juncture-digital.org"><img src="https://juncture-digital.org/images/ve-button.png"></a>

 <param ve-config